TheDohn/TheDohn.github.io/README.md

 UPDATES ARE IN PROGRESS

-Unfortunately I do not see anyway of making the entire project available here, so I have put some representative files here in order to demonstrate my thought process throughout the project.
+Unfortunately I do not see anyway of making the entire project available here since it is 6GB+ and Github places an unofficial limit of 1GB per repository, so I have put some representative files here in order to demonstrate my thought process throughout the project.

 ## Comparing long-term weather forecasts (In Progress)